BrendahKiragu/brendah-week-1-code-challenge-bank-transaction-app/README.md

 # TITLE: My Transactions Manager App

 # About the App
 This project is a simple React application that helps you manage transactions.
-The app allows you to add, search, and display transactions using a local JSON server as the backend.
+The app allows you to add, search, display and delete transactions using a local JSON server as the backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).